IgnisDa/ryot/docs/content/migration.md

 All steps below are required unless otherwise stated.
 Please follow them in the correct order.

+## From `v4.*` to `v5.*`

+!!! warning "New upgrade strategy"

+    Starting from `v5`, the server can be updated without any complicated steps.

+1. Upgrade the server to `v4.4.1` to make sure all `v4` migrations are applied.
+For example, you can make this change: `image: "ghcr.io/ignisda/ryot:v4.4.1"` in your docker-compose file.

+2. Create a backup of your database.
+[Here](./guides/exporting.md#exporting-the-entire-database) is a guide on how to do this.

+3. Now you can upgrade to the latest version (`v5.*`).
+For example you can make this
+   change: `image: "ghcr.io/ignisda/ryot:latest"` in your docker-compose file.
+This will automatically apply all migrations.

 ## From `v3.*` to `v4.*`

 !!! warning "Webhook URL changes"